Why you should visit Bucegi Mountains

 Hiking trails in Bucegi Mountains

-The Bucegi Massif consists of a main plateau and several secondary ridges.
-Hiking to the summit, Omu Peak, usually takes from 6 to 8 hours from either side of the mountain.
+The Bucegi Massif is mainly composed of a main plateau and a number of secondary ridges.
+Hiking to the Bucegi summit - Omu Peak - takes between 6 and 8 hours from either side of the mountain.

-From Cabana Babele you can hike to the Hero’s Cross by following the red cross markings.
-The path is easy, takes around 3 hours round trip and you’ll be rewarded with some spectacular views over the town of Busteni and Baiului Mountains.
+From Cabana Babele you can also hike to the Heroes' Cross on Caraiman Peak by following the red cross markings.
+The path is easy, takes about 3 hours round trip, and will reward you with spectacular views over Busteni and the Baiului Mountains.

-Most of the marked trails are of moderate difficulty, suitable for beginners if they are in good physical shape.
-No special climbing equipment is required during summer.
+The majority of the marked trails are of moderate difficulty, making them suitable for beginners in good physical condition.
+During the summer, no special climbing equipment is required.

-In June and July thunderstorms form around 1 pm, so make sure they will not catch you exposed.
-Also make sure you carry plenty of water with you.
-It gets hot and humid.
-On many trails you will not find water and it is rather expensive at the chalets – around 6 lei for half a liter.
+Thunderstorms form around 1 p.m. in June and July, so make sure you're not caught out in the open.
+Make sure you have plenty of water with you as well.
+It becomes extremely hot and humid.
+Water is scarce on many trails, and it is expensive at the chalets - around 8-10 lei for half a liter.

 Winter season (November – late April)

-Many of the hiking trails towards the plateau are closed due to risk of avalanches.
-You can still reach the summit from Malaiesti Chalet via Hornuruile Malaiestilor if the snow conditions allow it.
-Depending on the situation you might need crampons, snow shoes and an ice axe.
+Many of the hiking trails leading up to the plateau are closed due to avalanche danger.
+If the snow conditions permit, you can still reach the summit from Malaiesti Chalet via Hornul Mare.
+Crampons, snowshoes, and an ice axe are required.

 - Busteni – Jepii Mici – Cabana Caraiman Chalet (2025 m) – Cabana Babele – Bucegi Plateau – Varful Omu Peak (2505m) – 6-7 hours